National Institutes of Health Stroke Scale: 7. Limb ataxia

 This test for the presence of a unilateral cerebellar lesion, and distinguishes a difference between general weakness and incoordination.
-The patient should be instructed to first touch his or her finger to the examiner's finger then move that finger back to his or her nose, repeat this movement 3-4 times for each hand.
-Next the patient should be instructed to move his or her heel up and down the shin of his or her opposite leg.
+The patient should be instructed to first touch their finger to the examiner's finger then move that finger back to their nose, repeat this movement 3-4 times for each hand.
+Next the patient should be instructed to move their heel up and down the shin of their opposite leg.
 This test should be repeated for the other leg as well.